 Once your hedge has reached your desired height and width, only trim the new shoots/growth.
 Trimming encourages more of the buds on the remaining wood to develop. ⬆︎

-You can improve the establishment and growth of newly planted instant hedge by eliminating competition from weeds, especially grasses.
+You can improve the establishment and growth of newly planted instant hedgerows by eliminating competition from weeds, especially grasses.
 Grasses compete for water and soil nutrients.
 They will retard the hedge’s root growth if present.
 Turf and weeds should be removed from/controlled along the base of the hedge.
 Use mulches to help control weeds and conserve moisture.

 Contact herbicides, such as those containing Glufosinate or organic herbicides (such as Hitman®) are active against a wide range of grass and broadleaf weeds and not taken up by roots.
 Avoid contact with green parts of the hedge, including immature bark as damage may occur.
 Don't use systemic herbicides such as glyphosate (e.g., Roundup®) close to your hedge or any desirable plants! ⬆︎